rt2zz/redux-persist/docs/api.md

-  keyPrefix?: string, // will be prefixed to the storage key debug?: boolean, // true -> verbose logs stateReconciler?: false | StateReconciler, // false -> do not automatically reconcile state }
+  keyPrefix?: string, // will be prefixed to the storage key debug?: boolean, // true -> verbose logs stateReconciler?: false | StateReconciler, // false -> do not automatically reconcile state serialize?: boolean, // false -> do not call JSON.parse & stringify when setting & getting from storage }
 ```